Orrington Lunt

-Orrington Lunt (1815–1897) was one of the founders of Northwestern University, Illinois, United States, and was known as the "father of Evanston" or the "discoverer of Evanston".
+Orrington Lunt (1815–1897) was an American merchant.
+He was one of the founders of Northwestern University in Evanston, Illinois and was known as the "father of Evanston" or the "discoverer of Evanston".
 He was also actively involved with the Garrett Biblical Institute and the Methodist Church.

-Early life and education
+Early life

 Orrington Lunt was born in Bowdoinham, Maine on December 24, 1815, the son of a merchant, William Lunt.
 He descends from an Englishman Henry Lunt who settled in Newburyport, Massachusetts in 1635.
 He began working at his father's store as a clerk.

 Career

 Grain merchant

 When he reached the age of majority, Lunt became a partner with his father.
 After his father died a few years later, Lunt and his brother were partners in the business.
 When the business was not sustainable, he decided to sell the business and moved to Chicago in November 1842.
 He began his career in Chicago as a commission merchant, dealing in produce and grain.
 In 1845, he established a warehouse near the waterfront for storing grain.
 He became a member of the Board of Trade.
 When the railroads came to Chicago in 1853, it dramatically altered the way in which he would do business.
 He took a break until 1859 and worked as a grain merchant until 1862.